EfranFenris/Neural-Network-from-scratch/README.md

     *.png          # Generated plots from previous runs (learning curves) README.md      # This documentation (top-level file)

-*(If Lab 1 lives in a subfolder, these paths are relative to that folder.)*

 ### Running the Lab 1 demos